-If your family has trouble sticking to New Year's resolutions, make 2019 the year for change by modeling a healthful lifestyle and eating habits.
-Leading through example is a great way to encourage and provide support.
+Make this year the year for modeling healthful lifestyle and eating habits to your family.
+Leading by example is a great way to encourage and provide family support.
 Here are just a few ideas to get you started:

 Nutrition that Counts

 - Offer regular meals throughout the day including a variety of nutrient-rich foods.
 Try starting the day with a healthful breakfast, such as oatmeal with fruit, nuts and low-fat milk or yogurt.
-Encourage balanced choices at lunch or help pack a brown bag to take with.
+Encourage balanced choices at lunch or help pack a brown bag lunch.
 Promote a supportive environment and get everyone together for dinnertime at least a few times a week.

 - Remember to put the focus on health, not weight.
 Kids and teenagers are very observant and tend to repeat things they hear or see.
 Try to avoid making comments about your weight in front of them as it can overemphasize looks and undervalue health.